 Pro Tip #2 Dress appropriately if you’re able to walk the event

-We had a blast taking a leisure stroll through the lights.
+We had a blast taking a stroll through the lights.
 There is so much to see and look at.
-It was absolutely sweet to overhear little kids exclaiming in awe of the lights and wondering where Santa is.
+It is truly magical to overhear little kids exclaiming in awe of the lights and wondering where Santa is.

 - In addition to skating, there is also a lighted merry-go-round (cost is $2 per person).

 - There’s also a refreshments building- stop in for hot cocoa and a small treat.